SoftWare2022Testing/CydiOS/README.md

 ## Static analysis

 ## layout analysis
-the code for layout analysis (to extract view controller transitions in the layout files) can be found under the
+the code for layout analysis (to extract view controller transitions in the layout files) can be found under the **LayoutRead** folder run the main.java file